Pipeline Components Overview

 role: role # supported roles are: user, system, assistant, tool`

 In most cases, you'll write your instructions using the text content type and roles such as user, system, assistant, or tool.
 For instance, you might include the model's instructions as a system role ChatMessage, and the user's input as a user role ChatMessage.
-In the following example, we include retrieved documents within the user message together with the query:
+The following example includes retrieved documents within the user message together with the query:

 - _content: